 Street vendors are outdoors all year long working in all sorts of weather - to respect their time, this event will be held rain or shine!

 ARE KIDS WELCOME?
 DO THEY NEED A TICKET?

 We love kids and kids love street food.
 Children 8 and under don’t need a ticket.
 Otherwise, we offer a discount for children 8-12.

 I'M A MEMBER OF THE PRESS.
-HOW DO I GET A PRESS PASS OR ARRANGE TO INTERVIEW THE ORGANIZERS OR INDIVIDUAL VENDORS?
+HOW DO I GET A PRESS PASS OR ARRANGE INTERVIEWS?

 MY COMPANY WOULD LIKE TO SPONSOR THE VENDY AWARDS.
 WHAT SHOULD I DO?

 Drop us a line at firstname.lastname@example.org.
-Last year's event brought out almost 2,000 food-savvy guests and attracted wide media attention.
+Last year's event brought out almost 2,000+ food-savvy guests and attracted wide media attention.
 We’re pretty sure this year will be even bigger.